An organization that manages its own development

 Nurturing fruitful cooperation

-It is very important to notice and put in contact with each other people willing to take responsibility and do more than the minimum required.
+It is very important to notice and put in contact with each other those willing to take responsibility and do more than the minimum required.
 Fruitful cooperation means inviting employees to participate in decisions.
 Such an attitude of managers becomes an inspiration for people, breeds commitment and creativity.
 Let's try to see learning as a living and dynamic process, and we will gain a positive attitude that will lead us and our company to success.